pocketpy/pocketpy/docs/index.md

 # Welcome to pocketpy

+!!!
+We are moving to v2.0 branch, which is a complete refactor of this project in C11.

+See [Migration Guide](migrate.md) for more details.
+!!!

 pkpy is a lightweight(~15K LOC) Python interpreter for game scripting, built on C++17 with STL.

 It aims to be an alternative to lua for game scripting, with elegant syntax, powerful features and competitive performance.